Taj Coromandel: Facilities

 Taj Coromandel has a total of 212 rooms, including 11 suites.
 The Superior Rooms are 300 sq ft in size.
 The Taj Club Rooms are located on the top two floors.
 The Royal Suite is located on the top floor, which includes a living room, two bathrooms and a private terrace sit-out providing the views of the city.
 It also has a Jacuzzi, additional guest bathroom, a separate dining area, a dressing room with 3-way mirrors and a pantry spread over 1,500 sq ft, and a private valet.
 The suite's occupant is entitled to all of the Taj Club facilities and services.

 The restaurants at the hotel include Anise—a 24-hour coffee shop and also a Multi-cuisine Restaurant, Chipstead—a lounge bar, Tea Lounge—serving a selection of a variety of teas from around the world, Golden Dragon—a specialty in Sichuan and Cantonese restaurant, Southern Spice—serving cuisine from the four southern states of India, and The Prego—a restaurant serving Italian cuisine.

 The hotel has 12,000 sq ft of business and reception facilities in eight conference rooms, ball rooms and board rooms.
 The Clive has a capacity of 30 seats.
-The hotel also has a 25-metre lap lane pool.
+The hotel also has a lagoon-style 5-metre lap lane pool.